 Clinging to the slopes of arid, ochre-colored mountains, the tiny 17th-century village of Iruya has an end-of-the-world feel to it.
 The village is nestled at a height of 9120 ft at the confluence of two rivers in the far north of Argentina's Salta province, less than 50 miles from the Bolivian border.

 Inaccessible during the summer flash floods, Iruya is reachable the rest of the year via a scenic, dusty, four-hour bus ride through canyons and up and down mountain passes from Humahuaca, Jujuy.
 The main attraction of the town is the relaxed vibe, the friendly locals, hiking trails and the spectacular mountain vistas.

-If you can pick a time to visit, we recommend the first weekend in October when the community celebrates the Fiesta de Nuestra Señora del Rosario, involving masked and costumed processions and a sacred dance.
+If you can pick a time to visit, we recommend the first weekend in October when the community celebrates the Fiesta de Nuestra Señora del Rosario, involving masked processions and sacred dance.
 Before the fiesta, a lively market is set up and hundreds of indigenous Kolla people descend on the village from their mountain hamlets.

 The lightly-visited canyons and otherworldly rock formations of Parque Nacional Talampaya were once at the bottom of the ocean and the pinnacles and sculpted red walls were shaped by water erosion.